Master of Education

 EDUC 5631 - Approaches to Research

-Students are able to explain theory relevant to the field of educational leadership; critically analyse international, national and state-level policies and practices relevant to educational leadership; relate theories of educational leadership to personal experiences and practices through a process of reflection and discussion; and demonstrate a capacity to think about leadership issues and problem solving in relation to educational organisations.
+Students are able to (1) explain theory relevant to the field of educational leadership; (2) critically analyse international, national and state level policies and practices relevant to educational leadership; (3) relate theories of educational leadership to personal experiences and practices through a process of reflection and discussion; and (4) demonstrate a capacity to think about leadership issues and problem solving in relation to educational organisations.

 EDUC 5620 - The Dissertation

-The dissertation (about 10,000 words) should provide evidence that the student can generate a problem and/or research area from his/her own interests or professional work in education; demonstrate mastery of that area; and show a capacity to review it critically.
-While students are encouraged to work closely with their supervisor, there is no requirement to submit a written proposal through the Faculty of Education Research Committee.
+The dissertation (10,000 words) provides evidence that the student can generate a problem and/or research area from his/her own interests or professional work in education, demonstrate mastery of that area, and show a capacity to review it critically.
+Seminars focus on research design, critical literature review and policy analysis.

 Please note that the units listed may be subject to changes.